 Finally, don’t overlook the colour of the light itself.
 Colours such as blue or cyan can affect the feel of a room and a lighting designer will be able to advise on the most appropriate colours for space.
 The colour of the light can also complement or have a negative effect on the colour of the walls.

-To ensure your living area has the right feeling, brightness and warmth, get in touch to discuss a lighting scheme design.
-Chris Watts Lighting Design are independent of any manufacturer and can provide impartial advice on suitable fittings for your home.
+To ensure your living area has the right feeling, brightness, and warmth, get in touch to discuss a lighting scheme design.
+Chris Watts Lighting Design is independent of any manufacturer and can provide impartial advice on suitable fittings for your home.

 For more creative inspiration, you are welcome to follow Archi-living.com on social media.

 Light Emitting Diodes – LED Lighting Design Ideas – Find Out More